Page Reviewed / Updated - April 18, 2020

-As with the income limits, persons who exceed the abovementioned asset limits, and even those who have some questions whether they exceed the limits, should consider professional assistance for benefits planning to ensure they qualify.
+As with the income limits, persons who exceed the abovementioned asset limits, and those who have questions as to whether they exceed the limits, should consider professional assistance for benefits planning to ensure they qualify.

 The state of California intends this program to help individuals remain living at home.
 Therefore, the benefits of MSSP are selected to help them reach this goal.
 Program staff assesses participants upon acceptance into the program to make a final determination of benefits.
 They can include any of the following:

-To receive services under MSSP is a two-staged process.
+For additional information about MSSP, click here.
+To receive services under this program is a two-staged process.
 First, one must be eligible for Medi-Cal (Medicaid) and then he/she must obtain a slot for services under the MSSP Waiver.
 Services are not entitlements and waiting lists can exist.
-One can learn more, begin the application process, or request to be put on a waiting list here.
-Alternatively, one cal call 1-800-510-2020.
+One can learn more, begin the application process, or request to be put on a waiting list by contacting their local Area Agency on Aging (AAA) office.
+Alternatively, one can call 1-800-510-2020.

 Nearly 40 community health nonprofit organizations administer MSSP at the local level throughout the state.
 Once a senior is Medi-Cal enrolled, he/she can be referred to their local community service provider.
-For a list of the county-specific social service organizations, please review the contacts available here.
+To find a county-specific MSSP provider, one should contact their local AAA office here.